about Blue Moon

 After earning her degrees, Stacey taught English at Croton-Harmon High School in NY and at The Crefeld School where she taught MK Asante, author of Buck.

 Stacey was the Director of College Counseling at The Crefeld School from 2005-2023.
 She opened Blue Moon Educational Consulting in 2017.
-She is an active member of the Independent Educational Consultants Association (IECA), the National Association of College Admissions Counselors (NACAC), and the Pennsylvania Association of College Admissions Counselors (PACAC).
-In June 2021, Stacey began a 3-year term in the Presidential Cycle, currently serving as PACAC’s Immediate Past President and Chair of Governance and Nominating.
-Previously, Stacey served as PACAC’s Chair of the Admissions Practices Committee from 2017 to 2020 which is charged with educating colleges, counselors, and students regarding the nature of ethical standards embraced by NACAC and PACAC.
+She is an active member of the Independent Educational Consultants Association (IECA) where she is currently serving on the Nominating Committee; the National Association of College Admissions Counselors (NACAC); and the Pennsylvania Association of College Admissions Counselors (PACAC), where she served as President from 2022-2023.
+Previous to that, Stacey served as PACAC’s Chair of the Admissions Practices Committee from 2017 to 2020 which is charged with educating colleges, counselors, and students regarding the nature of ethical standards embraced by NACAC and PACAC.
 From 2019-2021, Stacey also served on NACAC’s Admission Practices Committee which was honored in 2021 with the Margaret E. Addis Service to NACAC Award.
+In 2024, Stacey was appointed to serve as a Special Interest Group (SIG) leader for NACAC where she co-leads the LGBTQ+ SIG.
 Stacey has also volunteered as an application reader for Point Foundation’s scholarships which empowers promising lesbian, gay, bisexual, transgender, and queer students to achieve their full academic and leadership potential.
-And, in addition to other ongoing anti-racism work, Stacey recently completed a ten-month seminar program through the National SEED Project.

 Robin Friedman

-Robin Friedman has been teaching English at Germantown Friends School for the last ten years.
+Robin Friedman, Essay Coach, has been teaching English at Germantown Friends School for the last ten years.
 Currently, she teaches 11th and 12th graders.
 She also runs the Peer Writing Advisors program, and co-leads Community Connections, a tutoring and mentoring program for GFS Upper School students and Middle School students enrolled in Breakthrough.

 Before coming to GFS she taught in both independent and public schools in New York City, and for 7 years she ran a youth literacy program at Make the Road New York in Brooklyn NY.
 She has also worked privately with students on the college essay process.
 Robin has lived in southern Spain, and has worked with a women’s organization in El Salvador.
 In her free time she enjoys hiking, writing, and dancing.